It’s been happening at the Pritikin Longevity Center since 1975, when the heart-health resort first opened.

 Scientifically, it makes sense.
 Studies published over the last several years have found that lifestyles and foods that promote heart health, such as the Pritikin Program, also promote sexual health.

 “Gentleman, it’s this simple,” sums up Dr. Fruge.
 “What’s good for the heart is also good for the penis.”

 In one 2011 study,1 for example, Mayo Clinic researchers reviewed six previous clinical trials involving a total of 740 middle-aged men.
 Four of the trials focused on lifestyle changes like food and fitness; the remaining two analyzed the effects of heart medications.

 Overall, men with erectile dysfunction (ED) who either made lifestyle changes such as exercising more and eating healthier foods or who took medications to reduce cardiovascular risks like high cholesterol were 2.5 times more likely to see improvements in sexual function than those who did not attempt to make heart-healthy changes.

 “The common denominator here is blood flow,” explains Pritikin physician Dr. Fruge.
 Decreased blood flow to the heart, the result of poor lifestyle habits that damage arteries, can cause a heart attack.
 Decreased blood flow to the brain may lead to a stroke.
 Decreased blood flow to the penis may cause erectile dysfunction.

-In fact, ED is often described as a harbinger of heart problems because ED tends to show up only about three to five years before cardiovascular-related problems like heart attacks, heart procedures, or strokes start occuring.
+In fact, ED is often described as a harbinger of heart problems because ED tends to show up only about three to five years before cardiovascular-related problems like heart attacks, heart procedures, or strokes start occurring.